Mahbaneh/MISPEL/README.md

   Step 2.
 N4 bias correction.\
   Step 3.
 Skull stripping.\
   Step 4.
 Scaling.\
-For the first three steps we used the instruction in [Data folder](https://github.com/Jfortin1/RAVEL).
-You can run Step 4 by our code by setting paparemet to True.
+For the first three steps we used the instruction prepared in the [RAVEL repositoty](https://github.com/Jfortin1/RAVEL).
+You can run Step 4 by our code setting paparemer ... to True.

 # MISPEL Harmonization: